TheLevelUp/pos-tls-patcher/README.md

 ## Download and Installation
 [The latest version can be downloaded here](../../releases/latest).

 To install, simply run the installer and accept the license agreement.
-You must have administrative priveledges.
+You must have administrative privileges.
 You may be prompted to restart your computer in order for the changes to take effect.

 Minimum system requirements:
 * For one-click install with no other prerequisites: Windows 7 with Service Pack 1